Two of a Kind

 The Mineral Water Parks Today

-Platt National Park lost that designation in 1976 when it was incorporated in the new Chickasaw National Recreation Area.
+Platt National Park was incorporated in the new Chickasaw National Recreation Area in 1976 and no longer exists as a park on its own.